 Our family’s first trip to Palm Springs was in 2016.
 When I told friends that my husband and I had planned it as a major stop along Southern California spring break road trip, I must admit I got a few funny looks.
-While Southern Californians may know Palm Springs as a family-friendly destination, most of the rest of the country only thinks of it as a place to golf, where grandma and grandpa move to retire, or where you might visit to enjoy a thriving gay party scene.
+While Southern Californians may know that Palm Springs is a family-friendly destination, most of the rest of the country only thinks of it as a place to golf, where grandma and grandpa move to retire, or as a town with an enviable and fabulous gay party scene.

 Since that trip, we have just keep coming back to Palm Springs.
 Most recently, we spent the last two Thanksgiving weeks in the Palm Springs area, enjoying the amazing weather and family-friendly attractions on vacation with extended family (including a new toddler addition, my nephew).
 My kids are quite a bit older now, but we keep uncovering new things to do and see for every age on our desert vacations.

 So if you are considering Palm Springs with kids – particularly younger ones – here are the essential things to do and see.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)